Academic Handbook Summer School Policies and Procedures

 Event Lead Responsibilities

-1. All events and activities involving children should have an Event Lead who will take responsibility for initial decision-making during the event.
+1. All events and activities involving children should have an Event Lead who takes responsibility for initial decision-making during the event.
 A secondary member of staff (back-up) should be aware of all the arrangements in case the Event Lead is unavailable.
-This Event Lead should be a Manager or a member of the team with appropriate experience that they have delegated this too.
+This Event Lead should be a Manager or a member of the team with appropriate experience that they have delegated this to.
 The Event Lead is responsible for:

 4. Ensuring that the participants involved are adequately supervised for the duration of the event or activity.
 The University follows NSPCC guidance on the minimum ratio of appropriate adults to children: